 Hypertufa was developed in the 1930s to replicate stone troughs of the late 19th and early 20th centuries in England.
-Hypertufa is a lightweight and durable porous material and there are hundreds of different recipes.
-The most common one is using peat moss, Portland cement, sand and Perlite.
+Hypertufa is a lightweight, durable and porous material.
+There are hundreds of different recipes.
+The most common one is using peat moss, portland cement, sand and perlite.

 * lightweight and porous yet durable.